 Are you a frequent Delta flyer looking to rack up some extra SkyMiles and earn rewards flights more quickly?
-Offering new members an introductory 30,000 miles after spending $1,000 in three months, plus two miles for every dollar spent with Delta and one mile for every dollar spent on all other eligible purchases, the Gold Delta SkyMiles® Credit Card from American Express can certainly help to get you there.
+Offering new members an introductory 60,000 miles after spending $3,000 in four months, plus two miles for every dollar spent with Delta and one mile for every dollar spent on all other eligible purchases, the Gold Delta SkyMiles® Credit Card from American Express can certainly help to get you there.
 (American Express is a CardRatings advertiser).

 Gold Delta SkyMiles® Credit Card from American Express best features:

 A signup bonus is almost always a nice perk, but when said bonus can quickly be turned into a free flight, that’s something that really gets our attention.

 Depending on travel location and dates, Delta offers domestic, round-trip plane tickets for as low as 20,000 SkyMiles, meaning, if you plan it right, you can snag yourself a free ticket just for becoming a Gold Delta SkyMiles® Credit Card from American Express cardholder.
 The catch?
 New cardholders must spend at least $3,000 in eligible purchases within the first four months of opening the card.
 Plus, new members also receive a $50 statement credit after making a Delta purchase with the card in the first four months (offer expires July 5, 2017), helping to put a little more money back into your pocket.

 Other ways the Gold Delta SkyMiles® Credit Card from American Express helps cardholders save is by providing its members with one free checked bag on round-trip flights, saving you up to $50 a flight, and by offering discounted Delta Sky Club® access; two small perks that could add up big for those who travel often.